close

 Before you ask for a re-mark, you must ask to see the marker to discuss for the reasons for the mark.
 If you have discussed the point by email, you can use copies of the emails to prove this.
 If the marker does not respond to requests for a meeting, come and talk to us at advice(su).

-Once you have decided that a re-mark is your best option, you should complete form LTS005 and hand it to the Hub.
+Once you have decided that a re-mark is your best option, you should complete form LTS005 and send it to LTS.

 On the form, you will need to show that one or more of the following reasons applies, and produce evidence that: